Treadmill, Coffee, Books and OT

 I wake up fresh.
 It’s cold as I mount the treadmill.
 But soon I will be sweating like a pig.

 As I cycle to hospital, I look forward to a relaxed day in the OT.
 There are no free lunches in life.
 The blessing of an uncluttered working day comes at a cost.
-A mind deprived of company to share cascade of thoughts new books spawn, is an ineluctable gift of this very atmosphere.
+An ineluctable companion of this very atmosphere is a mind deprived of company to share cascade of thoughts that new books spawn.

 Comments